viamrobotics/docs/docs/tutorials/scuttlebot.md

 ## Prerequisites

-* Raspberry Pi with Raspian OS 64-bit Lite and Viam RDK installed.
+* Raspberry Pi with Raspian OS 64-bit Lite and Viam server installed.
 Refer to the <a href="/getting-started/installation/#installing-raspian-on-the-raspberry-pi">Installing Raspian on the Raspberry Pi</a>, if necessary.
-* Connection to app.viam.com
+* The Pi is able to connect to app.viam.com
 * Scuttle Bot

 ## Configuring the Board